 Need a quick and fun snack or dessert idea for your kids?
-This just might do the trick.
+These Dirt Cups just might do the trick.

 I decided to make this for my children recently.
-This recipe is simple and delicious.
+This Dirt Cups recipe is simple and delicious.

-Decorations: gummy worms, candy bugs or frogs, candy flowers
+- decorations such as gummy worms, candy bugs or frogs, silk flowers.